 MathValueRecord

-MATH subtables use math value records to describe valuesthat place or adjust elements of math formulas.
+MATH subtables use math value records to describe values that place or adjust elements of math formulas.
 These values are expressed in font design units.

 A MathValueRecord may also specify an offset to a device table which provides corrections to a given value at particular display resolutions.
 The device table format is described in subclause 6.2.
 The device table can provide multiple correction values to be used for several different PPEM sizes.
 Different formats for representing the correction values are provided to allow for efficient representation, according to the size requirements of the correction values.
 When used in MathValueRecords, format 1 is recommended.